ankrutik/notes/aws/solutions_arch_cert/notes.md

 - upscale and downscale capability as needed
 - Amazon Elastic Compute Cloud

+Amazon Elastic Compute Cloud (EC2) will begin rolling out a change to restrict email traffic over port 25 by default to protect customers and other recipients from spam and email abuse.

 ### Models

 #### On demand

 fixed rate by the hour/second; trying things out; no long term commitments

+Amazon EC2 is transitioning On-Demand Instance limits from the **current instance count-based limits to the new vCPU-based limits** to simplify the limit management experience for AWS customers.
+Usage toward the vCPU-based limit is measured in terms of number of vCPUs (virtual central processing units) for the Amazon EC2 Instance Types to launch any combination of instance types that meet your application needs.

 #### Reserved

 capacity reservation; significant discount on hourly charge; 1 or 3 years terms

+Depending on you type of RL you can You can modify the AZ, scope,  network platform, or instance size (within the same instance type), but  not Region.

 **Standard**: 75% off